-For minor renovations contact the General Manager with H&R Property Management: 403-215-7748, who will go through the correct procedure with you.
+For minor renovations contact the H&R Property Manager on 403-215-7748, who will go through the correct procedure with you.

 As stated in your Lease, a written request must be submitted for our approval of any construction or renovation under consideration, in accordance with the Work Authorization Procedures for the building.